ipab-slmc/exotica/exotica/doc/XML-Parsing.rst

 We will look at setting up our roslaunch files in more detail `later <Setting-up-ROSlaunch.html>`__.

-Now we have the file name and have created some initialisers in which to hold the ``solver`` and the ``problem``, we can now do the actual XML loading.
+Now we have the file name and have created some initializers in which to hold the ``solver`` and the ``problem``, we can now do the actual XML loading.
 This is done with the XMLLoader:

 .. code:: c++

     XMLLoader::load(file_name,solver, problem);

-To which we pass the filename which we filled earlier and the two empty initialisers.
-When these initialisers are returned they contain the initialisation details which we input in the XML file.
-These are now ready for the next `step <Common-Initialisation-Step.html>`__ which is common to the XML and coded initialisation methods.
+To which we pass the filename which we filled earlier and the two empty initializers.
+When these initializers are returned they contain the initialization details which we input in the XML file.
+These are now ready for the next `step <Common-Initialisation-Step.html>`__ which is common to the XML and coded initialization methods.